Crossing Wyoming: Kit Carson and a Changing West

 He decided to climb the highest peak they could see, convinced, incorrectly, that it was the highest in the Rockies.
 They set up a base camp near a lake.
 Carson led Frémont and a smaller party upward.
 Frémont was stricken with dizziness and headaches—probably altitude sickness—and they had to stop.

 Preuss, the cartographer, whose skeptical account always makes a useful alternative to Frémont’s romantic one, mentions a quarrel.
 Frémont thought Carson was walking too fast, and sent him back down to stay with the mules while naming another of the voyageurs as guide up the mountain.
-The rest of the party completed the climb though they had to go without food for a day or two to do so, Frémont and Carson patched up their differences and the expedition headed for home.
+The rest of the party completed the climb though they had to go without food for a day or two to do so.
+Afterward, Frémont and Carson patched up their differences and the expedition headed for home.

 At Independence Rock on the Sweetwater, they inflated and launched an India rubber boat they had carried the entire trip.
 The Sweetwater was too shallow; they pushed, dragged and hauled the boat several miles before deflating it, loading it back onto the mules and carrying it several miles more down to the North Platte.